ibm-cloud-docs/mqcloud/mqoc_connect_app_qm.md

 # Connecting a sample application to a queue manager
 {: #mqoc_connect_app_qm}

+**Note:** As of MQ 9.2.1r2, a deployed queue manager will have TLS enabled by default on the predefined channels.
+If your queue manager is newer than 9.2.1r1, you should follow the prerequsites section of this tutorial, then proceed to [this tutorial](/docs/services/mqcloud?topic=mqcloud-mqoc_connect_app_ssl).

  You can easily and simply connect an application to a queue manager.
 You can run your application in a number of ways, deployed in the cloud for instance.
 For validation purposes and the purposes of this example, you can run the IBM MQ sample applications from your own machine (your laptop for example).
 {:shortdesc}

 By completing the following task, you can: